openimis/openimis_docs/user_manual/insuree_policies/family.rst

     * ``Marital Status``

       Select from the list of available marital statuses the marital status of the head of family/group.
-Mandatory.

     * ``Beneficiary Card``

       Select from the list of card whether or not an insurance identification card was issued to the head of family/group.
-Mandatory.

     * ``Current Region``